 : Support research applications in all disciplines of the humanities and humanities-related social sciences.

-- Digital Innovation Fellowships: This program supports digitally-based research projects in all disciplines of the humanities and humanities-related social sciences.
+- Digital Extension Grants: This program supports digitally-based research projects in all disciplines of the humanities and humanities-related social sciences.

 - Frederick Burkhardt Residential Fellowships for Recently Tenured Scholars: These fellowships support long-term projects in the humanities and related social sciences and are intended to support an academic year (normally nine months) of residence at any one of the national residential research centers participating in the program.